-18 VAC 120-40-10.
+4 18 VAC 120-40-10.
 Scope.

-These regulations contain procedures and requirements for the licensure of individuals and firms to engage in the conduct of professional boxing and wrestling events as provided for in Chapter 8.1 (§ 54.1-828 et seq.) of Title 54.1 of the Code of Virginia.
+These regulations contain procedures and requirements for the licensure of individuals and firms to engage in the conduct of professional boxing and wrestling events as provided for in

+Chapter 8.1 (§ 54.1-828 et seq.) of Title 54.1 of the Code of Virginia.

-Amateur boxing and wrestling contests, where the participants receive no money, compensation, including expectation of a future benefit, or reward other than a suitably inscribed memento are exempt from the provisions of Chapter 8.1 of Title 54.1 of the Code of Virginia and from the provisions of these regulations.
+Amateur boxing and wrestling contests, where the participants receive no money; compensation, including a promise of participation in a future [non-amateur] event; or reward other than a suitably inscribed memento are exempt from the provisions of Chapter 8.1 of Title 54.1 of the Code of Virginia and from the provisions of these regulations.